iamkousikc-create18/Language-Detection/README.md

 ✅ Step 3: Place the trained files

-Make sure these files are available in the same folder as your FastAPI code: ✔ model.pkl ✔ vectorizer.pkl
+Make sure these files are available in the same folder as your FastAPI code: ✔ ldmodel.pkl ✔ ldvector.pkl

 ---